-You can interpret these numbers in a range of ways, but if you run a financial institution in America and you issue credit or debit cards, there’s one key takeaway — you need to be prepared for all types of credit and debit card fraud.
-Keep reading to learn about debit and credit card fraud detection and what you can do to protect your bank and your customers.
+You can interpret these numbers in a range of ways, but if you run a financial institution in America and you issue credit or debit cards, there’s one key takeaway — you need to be prepared for all types of credit and debit card fraud, including the following.

-If someone steals your customer’s credit or debit cards, they can quickly rack up thousands of dollars in purchases before the fraud is detected.
+If someone steals your customer’s credit or debit cards, they can potentially rack up thousands of dollars in purchases really quickly.
 Often, there’s no way to recoup the funds, and depending on when your customer notifies you about the theft, you may be liable for some of the charges.
 Merchants have safeguards in place to prevent this type of credit card fraud, such as requiring users to enter their zip codes when purchasing gas.
 But unfortunately, that’s often not enough to stop fraud, especially when the thief has your customer’s entire wallet and a lot of their personal details.

 Luckily, since the rise of EMV chips, debit card fraud from stolen cards has fallen, but card-not-present fraud has increased.
 Card-not-present fraud occurs when a scammer takes the details of your customer’s card and makes purchases online or through catalogs.
 While merchants have a few tools in place to prevent this type of fraud, the onus falls on financial institutions to protect itself and its customers.
 Unfortunately, that can be tricky because your customers want to make purchases easily.
 To balance that, you need machine learning tools in place that get to know your client’s habits and detect fraud accurately.

 With credit and debit card fraud, identity theft falls into two main categories: account takeover and application fraud.
 Account takeover goes far beyond just stealing a credit card or its numbers.
 Instead, the fraudster takes over the entire account.
-To give you an example, imagine an elderly person who has a credit card that they haven’t used in a while.
-Their caretaker or relative poses as the elder, sets up an online account, changes the address on file, and orders a new card.
+To give you an example, imagine a senior has a credit card that they haven’t used in a while.
+Their caretaker or relative poses as the senior, sets up an online account, changes the address on file, and orders a new card.

 For instance, a pharming fraudster might send your customer an email claiming that fraud was detected on the account.
 The email might contain a link along with instructions to enter their card number along with their PIN or other personal details.
 Because the email and the website look like they’re from you, your customer follows the prompts, inadvertently allowing the fraudster to steal all the information they have entered.